Biden calls to revive bank regulations that Trump weakened

 She also was prepared to call for more oversight of digital assets and cryptocurrency, saying in her prepared remarks that "we must identify and fill gaps in existing authority for the oversight of other crypto-assets."
 Yellen pointed to volatility in the market, as well as the collapse of FTX, the large crypto exchange that failed in November, which left investors and customers with billions in losses.

-President Joe Biden has called for restoring regulations that were undone during the Trump years that regulated midsize banks.
-He also has called for tougher penalties on the executives of failed banks, including clawing back compensation and making it easier to bar them from working in the industry.
+Biden has also sought tougher penalties on the executives of failed banks, including clawing back compensation and making it easier to bar them from working in the industry.

-The root cause of the bank failures is still being explored and Yellen planned to caution in her remarks that government officials should not prejudge any inquiries that could inform changes in regulations.
+The root causes of the bank failures are still being explored and Yellen planned to caution in her remarks that government officials should not prejudge any inquiries that could inform changes in regulations.

 The Justice Department, the Fed, the SEC and several congressional committees have announced some form of investigation into the bank failures.